MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     - Labels for classification: **Personal**, **Public**, **Internal**, **Confidential**, and **Secret**.
 Read the tooltip for each to understand how the labels are intended to be used.
 Note that **Secret** has two sub-labels: **All-Employees** and **My-Group**, which provides an example of how a classification can have subcategories.

     - With the default settings, the **Internal**, **Confidential**, and **Secret** labels have visual markings configured (such as footer, header, watermark) and none of the labels have protection set.
-In addition, the three global settings are not set so that all documents and emails are not required to have a label, there is no default label, and users do not have to provide justification when lowering the classification level.
+In addition, the four global settings are not set so that all documents and emails are not required to have a label, there is no default label, users do not have to provide justification when they change labels, and no custom help link for the client.

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy.png)